webiny/webiny-js/docs/CONTRIBUTING.md

 ## Working on an issue

 > IMPORTANT: Before working on a PR, please open an issue and discuss your intended changes with the maintainers.
-They may provide invaluable info and point you in the right direction to get the most out of your contribution.
+They may provide valuable and useful info and point you in the right direction to get the most out of your contribution.

 ### Branches